* This is the Consumer Version. *

 Radiation therapy for head and neck cancer can severely damage the salivary glands, often causing permanent dryness.
 Even low doses of radiation can cause temporary drying.

-Bodywide (systemic) disorders are less common causes of dry mouth, although dry mouth is very common among people with the rare disorder Sjögren syndrome (see Sjögren Syndrome).
+Less common causes of dry mouth include bodywide (systemic) disorders.
+Dry mouth is very common among people with the rare disorder Sjögren syndrome.
 Some people with diabetes or HIV infection have problems with dry mouth.

 Not all people with a dry mouth need to be immediately evaluated by a doctor.
 The following information can help people decide whether a doctor’s evaluation is needed and help them know what to expect during the evaluation.